 Harmful if swallowed.
 Causes skin irritation.
 Causes serious eye damage.
 May cause an allergic skin reaction.

 Precautionary Statements: P261-P280a-P305+P351+P338-P310a-P301+P312a-P501a

 Avoid breathing dust/fume/gas/mist/vapours/spray.
 Wear protective gloves and eye/face protection.
 IF IN EYES: Rinse cautiously with water for several minutes.
 Remove contact lenses, if present and easy to do.
 Continue rinsing.
-IF SWALLOWED: Dispose of contents/container in accordance with local/regional/national/international regulations.
+Immediately call a POISON CENTER/doctor IF SWALLOWED: Call a POISON CENTER/doctor if you feel unwell.
+Dispose of contents/container in accordance with local/regional/national/international regulations.